Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 3 Mei 2025 14.23.47 UTC
+- WIB: Sabtu, 3 Mei 2025 15.31.09 UTC
-- WITA: Sabtu, 3 Mei 2025 15.23.47 UTC
+- WITA: Sabtu, 3 Mei 2025 16.31.09 UTC
-- WIT: Sabtu, 3 Mei 2025 16.23.47 UTC
+- WIT: Sabtu, 3 Mei 2025 17.31.09 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: motivational
+Kategori: friendship